Loading Events

 About the Event

-In celebration of the late Jeffrey A. Kroessler’s book Rural County, Urban Borough: A History of Queens, his wife, the architect Laura Heim will discuss the unique production process and engaging content of this first comprehensive history of the great borough of Queens.
+In celebration of the late Jeffrey A. Kroessler’s book Rural County, Urban Borough: A History of Queens, his wife, architect Laura Heim, discusses the unique production process and engaging content of this first comprehensive history of the great borough of Queens.
 A former wetland, Queens today is a crowded cityscape of dense urban neighborhoods and suburban sprawl.
 Rural County, Urban Borough is a history of place, charting the rapid transformation of the Queens landscape, identifying what drove the borough’s development, from public infrastructure, architecture, and transportation to technological innovation and urban planning.

-In this talk, Ms. Heim will tell the story of Queens, “the world’s borough,” and describe its diversity and how it transformed, in less than one hundred years, from an agricultural hinterland to a vital urban corridor.
+In this talk, Ms. Heim tells the story of Queens, “the world’s borough,” and describes its diversity and how it transformed, in less than one hundred years, from an agricultural hinterland to a vital urban corridor.
 She will reveal why Queens is integral to New York City and the wider world and show how, in its architecture and evolution, the whole arc of American urban history unfolds.

 Jeffrey A. Kroessler (1952–2023) was a professor at the Lloyd Sealy Library of the John Jay College of Criminal Justice, CUNY.
 His many books include Sunnyside Gardens: Planning and Preservation in a Historic Garden Suburb, New York Year by Year: A Chronology of the Great Metropolis, and Historic Preservation in Queens.